-The period for applying for Trainee Opportunities in 2018 is now closed.
+The period for applying for Trainee Opportunities in 2019 is until 28th December 2018.

 Who can apply?

 To apply you must be a national of an ESA Member State or one of its Cooperating States.
 Member States include: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, The Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland and the United Kingdom.
 Canada is a Cooperating State and Slovenia is an associate member.
 Other EU states also have Cooperation Agreements with ESA, such as Bulgaria, Cyprus, Lithuania and Malta.
 Latvia and Slovakia are participating in the Plan for European Cooperating States (PECS).
 Studying in an ESA member state does not contribute to your eligibility for an ESA traineeship.

 Applicants should be in the last few years of their Bachelors degree or be studying a Master's degree.
 You need to at least be a student (either undergradute or Master's student) when you apply.
 For recent graduates, we refer you to the ESA Young Graduate Trainee scheme and the ESA National Trainee scheme.
 For PhD and Post-docs, we refer you to the Network/Partnering Initiative (NPI) and the ESA Research Fellowships.

 Traineeships last from three to six months.